hrrajon/Bicycle-Purchase-Analysis/README.md

-# Bicycle-Purchase-Analysis
+# Bike Purchase Analysis
-This project analyzes customer demographics and purchasing behavior using Excel.
-It involves data cleaning, pivot tables, and a dashboard to gain insights from factors like income, age, and commute distance.
+This project involves data cleaning, pivot tables, and dashboard creation to analyze customer bike purchases.

+## Data Source
+The dataset was obtained from Alex The Analyst's YouTube video description.

+## Files
+- `Bike_Purchase_Analysis.xlsx` - The cleaned dataset with pivot tables and dashboards.
+- `Project_Documentation.txt` - Detailed steps and insights.

+## How to Use
+Open the Excel file and explore the pivot tables and dashboard for insights.